MagesticDev/warehouse-back/README.md

   In the folder api\controllers\tchat\includes\websocket open new terminal and execute "php -q serveur.php"

 # PHP
-Activate sockets extension via your php.ini
+Activate sockets extension in your php.ini